 - Personal Welfare – such as, where and who should donor live with, healthcare matters, what to wear and eat.

 - Property and affairs – such as dealing with the donor’s property, managing bank accounts, investing, and making purchases of equipment for donor’s needs.

 - Fill up a form from the Office of Public Guardian.
 From now till 31 August 2020, the LPA application fee is waived for the most common LPA option (Form 1).

 - Engage a certificate issuer to sign as a witness and certify that you understand the implication of an LPA.
-A certificate issuer could be an accredited medical practitioner, a practising lawyer or a registered psychiatrist.
+A certificate issuer could be an accredited medical practitioner, a practicing lawyer, or a registered psychiatrist.
 The average fee charged by an accredited practitioner is about $50.

 - Send the form and certificate back to the Office of Public Guardian for registration.
 If there are no valid objections in the six-week waiting period, your LPA will be registered.
 The stamp of the Office of Public Guardian will be impressed on the registered LPA.
 The Office of Public Guardian will send it back to you for safekeeping.